 |

-Alpha Serpentis is called Unukalhai, the Serpent's Neck although in the Middle Ages the star was also known as ‘Cor Serpentis’. the Serpent's Heart.
+Alpha Serpentis is ‘Unukalhai’, the Serpent's Neck.
+In the Middle Ages the star was also known as ‘Cor Serpentis’. the Serpent's Heart.

-This yellow (or golden) giant is about half-way down the western portion of the constellation, one binocular field south of delta: binoculars.
+This yellow (or golden) giant is about half-way down the western portion of the constellation, 9º south of beta: binoculars.

 |